The Prop House

 A family-owned and operated business in the heart of the Mount Pleasant warehouse district, MPF is a diverse collection of over one million antique and vintage objects stored in two multi-level buildings–a labyrinth of 35,000 square feet, crammed from floor ceiling with furnishings, objects of art, paintings, textiles, sculpture, figurines.
 The collection has been accumulated by three generations of the Madsen family and has been used in set designs in the Vancouver film industry over the past 40 years.
 Leslie Madsen continues to live in the 1911 building that she owns and has raised her family in, and her son now manages the day-to-day operations.

-MPF will soon close and disperse its collection as the warehouse it has leased for 30 years has been sold.
-By revealing MPF, The Prop House highlights the impacts of development and gentrification on the city of Vancouver and its arts and culture sectors.
+The Prop House is timely: a warehouse that MPF has leased for 30 years has sold.
+The exhibition poignantly highlights the impacts of development and gentrification on the city of Vancouver and on its arts and culture sectors.
+The artists’ responses re-situate selected collection objects on this journey of imagination.

 The Prop House is co-produced by On Main Gallery and Griffin Art Projects, in collaboration with grunt gallery and Mount Pleasant Furniture.
 On Main Gallery gratefully acknowledges the support of the City of Vancouver.
 Griffin Art Projects is grateful for the support of North Vancouver Recreation and Culture in the presentation of this project.